Espen Slettnes

 MIT, Class of 2027

 My passion for mathematics and problem-solving began early, guiding my path through middle and high school where I concurrently enrolled at UC Berkeley, studying mathematics, physics, and economics.
-During this time, I participated in the MIT PRIMES-USA internship program, researched combinatorics, including game theory, graph theory, and learning algorithms.
+During this time, I participated in the MIT PRIMES-USA internship program, researching combinatorics, including game theory, graph theory, and learning algorithms.
 I also became deeply involved with Berkeley Math Circle, where I have taught collegiate math topics to high school students, designed proof-based monthly contests, and lead a team of high school and college collaborators.

 Publications and Preprints: